Easimer/trigen/BUILDING.md

 ## Generate build files

 Now, configure and generate the build scripts using CMake.
-You can build either out-of-tree or in-tree.

 If you've installed SDL2 and SDL2_ttf from your package manager, then CMake will automatically find them.
 However, if you're building on Windows or your SDL2 binaries are built from source, then you'll need to provide